Why doesn’t the Soviet Union exist any more? Part 1: Introduction

 In many respects, the USSR was incredibly successful

 The path traversed by the Soviet Union over the last sixty years is equivalent to a whole epoch.
-History perhaps has never known such a spectacular advance from a condition of backwardness, misery and ruin to the grandeur of a modern great power with highly advanced culture and steadily growing welfare of the people.
-(Yuri Andropov, report on 60th anniversary of the USSR, 21 December 1982)
+History perhaps has never known such a spectacular advance from a condition of backwardness, misery and ruin to the grandeur of a modern great power with highly advanced culture and steadily growing welfare of the people.7

 In reality, the task of understanding the Soviet implosion is not so simple.
 The Soviet Union has several world-historic achievements to its name.
 In the Soviet period, the peoples of the territories of the Soviet Union experienced an unprecedented improvement in living standards.
 Feudal property relations and backwardness were wiped out, and the Soviet Union emerged as a superpower – the second biggest economy in the world, at the cutting edge of science and technology.
 For the first time in Russian history, the curse of famine was defeated.
 European fascism was defeated, largely through the efforts, sacrifices, heroism and creative brilliance of the Soviet people.
 Soviet people built and enjoyed the world’s first comprehensive welfare state.
 Nobody that was willing and able to work went without work.
 Education and healthcare were comprehensive and free.
 Housing was often cramped, but universal and inexpensive.
 For the first time in history, the political and cultural supremacy of the working class was established: the government derived its credibility on the basis of how well it served the masses, not the wealthy.
 With the aid of the Soviet people, liberation movements around the world were able to break free from the shackles of colonialism and imperialism.